aharring/EOTSubmission/Lab1/ReadMe.txt

-This readme file was created in the directory Lab1 under the git directory GMITPyProg2021 on my local machine following the GitHub Lab instructions provided by Lecturer Andrea Beatty
+This readme file was created in the directory Lab1 under the git directory GMITPyProg2021 on my local machine following the GitHub Lab instructions provided by Lecturer Andrew Beatty
 Added to this directory :
 firstprogram.py
 Wed Jan 20th 2021